Sacred Songs: Influences

 Both the lyrics and musical sounds of Sacred Songs reflected Hall's personal philosophy.
-The lyrical content alludes to some of Hall's interests in Aleister Crowley's system of esoteric magic (or "magick" as it is sometimes spelled).
-Rock music author Timothy White interviewed Hall for the book Rock Lives.
-In that interview Hall indicated that in 1974 he began a serious study of esoteric spirituality, reading books on topics like the cabala, the ancient Celts, and the traditions of the Druids.
-He also became interested in the life and beliefs of Aleister Crowley.
-Crowley coined the concept of Thelema, magick concerned with harnessing the power of the imagination and willpower to effect changes in consciousness and in the material universe.
-For example, the album track "Without Tears" is based on Crowley's book Magick without Tears (published in 1973).

-Fripp shared similar interests in mysticism; while at Sherbourne House in the mid-seventies, he studied the recorded lectures of the late John G. Bennett, a disciple of G. I. Gurdjieff.
+The lyrical content alludes to Hall's interest in the work of occultist Aleister Crowley.
+Hall indicated in an interview with Timothy White that in 1974 he began a serious study of Western esotericism, reading books on topics including Kabbalah, ancient Celtic religion, and Crowley's Thelema.
+For example, the album track "Without Tears" is inspired by Crowley's Magick Without Tears.
+Fripp shared similar interests in mysticism; while at John G. Bennett's International Academy for Continuous Education at Sherborne House, Dorset, in the mid-1970s, he had studied the recorded lectures of Bennett and the work of Bennett's teacher George Gurdjieff.